UPPMAX/naiss_intro_python/docs/sessions/working_with_python_scripts.md

 - For your favorite HPC center, find the documentation on how to run a Python script.
-Search **for a maximum of 5 minutes **!
+Search **for a maximum of 5 minutes**!
-  If you cannot find it,
+  If you cannot find it, use
   [the UPPMAX documentation about how to run a Python script](https://docs.uppmax.uu.se/software/python/#use-python-to-run-a-python-script).

 ???- question "Answer"